 The Stack

 For easiness and effortless development, I use Supabase for the database/backend (I already used Supabase on the previous Nuxt 2 version).
-Pairing Nuxt with Supabase is also a breeze, although is not always the case, especially at the time when Nuxt 3 first released.
+Pairing Nuxt with Supabase is also a breeze, although it is not always the case, especially at the time when Nuxt 3 first released.
 But now Nuxt/Supabase module is getting better and stable.

 The purchase and signup process